Clemapfel/jluna/docs/manual.md

 ```
 1234
 ```
-> **C++ Hint**: See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) on more ways to interact with an `std::optional<T>`
+> **C++ Hint**: See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) on more ways to interact with `std::optional<T>`

 We can wait for the value of a future to become available by calling `.wait()`.
-This will stall the thread `.wait()` is called from until the we can access the value.
+This will stall the thread `.wait()` is called from until we can access the value.
 This way we don't necessarily need to keep track of the futures task, just having the future allows us to access to the tasks result.
+We do still need to make sure the corresponding task stays in scope.

 ### Data Race Freedom

 The user is responsible for any potential data races a `jluna::Task` may trigger.
-Potentially useful C++-side tools to assure include the following (where their Julia-side functional equivalent is listed for reference):
+Potentially useful C++-side tools in this application include the following (where their Julia-side functional equivalent is listed for reference):

 | C++ | Julia | C++ Documentation  |
 |------------|--------------|---------------------|